Link Floer Homology and a Hofer Pseudometric on Braids: Introduction

-One of the main tools for the study of the Hofer metric on $\Ham$ are quasimorphisms, introduced in the field of Symplectic Topology in \cite{entPol03}.
+Non-degeneracy of the Hofer distance is non trivial to show and was proved in various degrees of generality in \cite{hof90}, \cite{pol93}, \cite{lalMcD95}.
+A flourishing domain of study is also that of the large scale geometry of the Hofer norm: see for instance \cite{cGHS21}, \cite{polShel23} and references therein. \begin{rem}It is in general complicated to find Hamiltonian diffeomorphisms with large Hofer norm.
+Known examples yield the following heuristics: if a diffeomorphism ``moves around big open sets in a complicated manner'', it should have large Hofer norm.
+The main result of this paper should be seen as a confirmation of this general principle in the case of the disc. \end{rem} One of the main tools for the study of the Hofer metric on $\Ham$ are quasimorphisms, introduced in the field of Symplectic Topology in \cite{entPol03}.
 A \textbf{quasimorphism} on a group $G$ (in our case $G=\Ham_c(\D, \omega)$) is a function $Q: G\rightarrow\R$ such that there is a constant $D\geq 0$, the defect of the quasimorphism, verifying for all $g, h\in G$ A quasimorphism is said to be \textbf{homogeneous} if it is a homomorphism when restricted to powers of the same element: $\forall g\in G, \forall k\in \Z$, $Q(g^k)=kQ(g)$.
 Homogeneous quasimorphisms may be used to study properties of Hamiltonian diffeomorphism groups with respect to the Hofer metric when they are Hofer-Lipschitz.
-The research for and the study of Hofer-Lipschitz quasimorphisms has now a long history and a wide plethora of applications: some can for instance be found in \cite{Cghmss21} \cite{entPol03}, \cite{EPP08}, \cite{kaw22} \cite{kha09}, \cite{py06}, and several others.
+The research for and the study of Hofer-Lipschitz quasimorphisms has now a long history and a wide plethora of applications, some of which can for instance be found in \cite{Cghmss21} \cite{entPol03}, \cite{EPP08}, \cite{kaw22} \cite{kha09}, \cite{py06}, and several others.
 The research for quasimorphisms on $\Ham(M, \omega)$ may be justified by the simplicity theorem of Banyaga \cite{ban78} (see also \cite{ban97} and \cite{McDuffSalamon94}): for a closed manifold $\Ham$ is simple, so that it does not admit any non-trivial homomorphism (kernels are normal subgroups).
 If however $M^{2n}$ is an open manifold with symplectic form $\omega=d\lambda$ (for us $M=\D$ with its standard structure) there's a natural homomorphism on $\Ham_c(M, \omega)$:

 $\mathrm{Cal}$ will later appear in this paper as a part of definitions of new quasimorphisms.